internetassociation/SITARA/README.md

 - Changes to PATCH version:
    - Correct typos, scrivener's error, broken links, and similar issues.
    - Improve quality of data by updating the source cited.
+   - Improve quality of repository, whether with new content or new files.

 ## Contents